Phone numbers

 If your symptoms are persisting, it’s really important to make steps to get treatment and start your journey to feeling better.
 This can start with an appointment with your GP.
 They can evaluate your symptoms, offer a potential diagnosis and outline which treatment might be best for you.

-Alternatively, you can reach out to Priory for private treatment for mental health.
-Our world-class mental health teams can assess your symptoms and give a diagnosis.
+Alternatively, you can reach out to Priory for private mental health treatment.
+Our world class mental health teams can assess your symptoms and give a diagnosis.
 From there, we can outline a treatment plan that puts your wellbeing at the very centre.

 Use the information below to get in touch with our team today for a compassionate discussion about the difficulties you’re experiencing and how Priory can help you.